 An ACT score of 20 or above in English, reading and/or mathematics may be used in place of some or all of the placement tests.
 Students who score a 20 or above in English and reading are exempt from the English/reading placement test.
 Students who score a 20 or above in mathematics are exempt from the mathematics placement test.

-To receive an placement exemption, students should bring a copy of their SAT and/or ACT score report to the Student Success Center located in Building G, Room 250.
+To receive an placement exemption, students should bring a copy of their SAT and/or ACT score report to the Records Office located in Building S, Room 111.

 1. Complete admissions application.
 This step will create a Moraine Valley username and ID number that you need to access the MVConnect student portal for tuition class, payment schedule and much more.

-3. If applicable to course registration, complete placement testing or submit appropriate ACT/SAT scores to the Student Success Center (Building G, Room G250) using the form provided.
+3. If applicable to course registration, complete placement testing or submit appropriate ACT/SAT scores to the Records Office (Building S, Room G111) using the form provided.
 (Submit to the student success specialist at the extension sites if you plan to attend off-campus).
 Register for the placement test using MVConnect or at the Registration Office in Building S, Room S103.
 Students can pay the $25 test fee using MVConnect or at Cashier’s Office in Building S, Room S105.

 4. Submit Dual Enrollment High School Authorization Form at the Registration Office in Building S, Room S103 (or extension sites) for Dual Enrollment course registration.